RaphaelPoncet/2016-macs2-projet-hpc/README.md

                  ]

 In that parameter file, the output section is very big, and consists in 5 different outputs.
 Let us break it down.
+First, notice that every event as a `rhythm`, which is an integer: if it is then, the event will be executed every 10 timesteps, if it is 100, every 100 timesteps, and so on.
+Alternatively, instead of an integer, a special keyword `end` can be used.
+In that case, the event will execute *only* at the last iteration.

     {"type" : "EvalVariable",
      "rhythm" : 10,